 Near Hudson in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 12.591′ N, 73° 49.936′ W. Marker is near Hudson, New York, in Columbia County.
-Marker can be reached from Olana State Historic Site, on the right when traveling north.
+42° 12.768′ N, 73° 49.752′ W. Marker is near Hudson, New York, in Columbia County.
+Marker is in the Barn and Garden parking lot in Olana State Historic Site.
 Touch for map.
-About fifty yards off of park road in Olana State Historic Site.
 Marker is in this post office area: Hudson NY 12534, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 15, 2019.
-This page originally submitted on April 13, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 34 times since then.
-Photos: 1, 2. submitted on April 13, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 18, 2019.
+This page originally submitted on April 17, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 44 times since then.
+Photos: 1, 2. submitted on April 17, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.